Using Variables

 <Note>Ensure that the Environment or Content variable name doesn't contain any hyphen.</Note>

-### Restricting Sensitive Data with Environment Variables
+### Restricting Sensitive Data

 During the AI Agent definition, developers may create **environment variables** for sensitive data like credentials/keys.
 These variables are useful for connecting to other systems using service nodes or as a part of authorization profiles.
 However, environment variables are visible to all the developers with shared access to the AI Agent, especially when its definition is exported.